mauro1477/Simple-Calendar/README.md

 ## Setup

-To get it working, follow these steps:

 **Download Composer dependencies** <br />
-Technical Requirements

 Before setting up application you must:

 Install PHP 7.2.5 or higher and these PHP extensions (which are installed and enabled by default in most PHP 7 installations): Ctype, iconv, JSON, PCRE, Session, SimpleXML, and Tokenizer;